 These plans offer some serious tax breaks.
 For starters, the money you put in a 529 account and its earnings are not taxed by the feds or the state of Massachusetts.
 Neither is it taxed when you withdraw it as long as you use it for qualified educational expenses like tuition, room and board, books and equipment, like a laptop.

 Additionally, if you’re a resident of Massachusetts you can claim a Massachusetts 529 plan tax deduction for the amount you deposit in the plan each year.
-This deduction is capped at $1,000 if your single and $2,000 if you’re married and filing jointly.
+This deduction is capped at $1,000 if you're single and $2,000 if you’re married and filing jointly.
 There is no federal tax deduction for 529s.

 Although it’s usually parents and grandparents who open 529 accounts, any U.S. resident who is 18 years or older can open one.
 You must have a U.S. mailing and legal address, a Social Security number or Federal Tax ID number.
 When you open a 529 account you are the owner or participant.
 You control it.
 You decide when and how much to invest, and you’re in charge of distributing the money.
 The beneficiary of the account can be anyone, including yourself, as long as they have a Social Security or Federal Tax ID number.
 You can change the beneficiary at any time.